Mark Wallinger

 Mark Wallinger (born 25 May 1959) is an English artist.
 Having previously been nominated for the Turner Prize in 1995, he won in 2007 for his installation State Britain.
 His work Ecce Homo (1999–2000) was the first piece to occupy the empty fourth plinth in Trafalgar Square.
 He represented Britain at the Venice Biennale in 2001.
 Labyrinth (2013), a permanent commission for Art on the Underground, was created to celebrate 150 years of the London Underground.
-In 2018, the permanent work Writ in Water was realized for the National Trust to celebrate where Magna Carta was signed at Runnymede.
+In 2018, the permanent work Writ in Water was realized for the National Trust to celebrate where Magna Carta was sealed at Runnymede.

 Life and career

 Education and artistic career

 Wallinger was born in Chigwell, Essex, on 25 May 1959.
 He trained at the Chelsea School of Art in London, from 1978 to 1981, before studying for an MA from Goldsmiths, University of London from 1983 to 1985.
 After graduating in 1985, most of his degree show was exhibited by the Anthony Reynolds Gallery, and he continued to teach part-time at Goldsmiths.